The importance of empathy when delivering exceptional customer service

 Psychologists have defined three types of empathy:

-- Cognitive empathy: The ability to understand where a person is coming from; putting yourself in their shoes
+2. Cognitive empathy: The ability to understand where a person is coming from; putting yourself in the customer's shoes

 All three types of empathy can be employed in customer service.
 Emotional empathy can foster connection and better communication.
 Cognitive empathy can help customer service agents understand the customer’s situation.
 And behavioral empathy uses all that information to drive meaningful action that benefits the customer.